-This study is carried out by a consortium of three academic institutes, K.U.
-Leuven - ICRI, Central European University - CMCS and Jönköping International Business School - MMTC, and a consultancy firm, Ernst & Young Consultancy Belgium.
-The consortium is supported by three categories of subcontractors: non-affiliated members of the research team, members of the Quality Control Team and members of the network of local media experts ('Country Correspondents').
+This study was carried out by a consortium of three academic institutions, K.U.Leuven - ICRI (Interdisciplinary Centre for Law & ICT), Central European University - CMCS (Center for Media and Communication Studies) and Jönköping International Business School - MMTC (Media Management and Transformation Centre), and a consultancy firm, Ernst & Young Consultancy Belgium.
+The consortium was supported by three categories of subcontractors: non-affiliated members of the research team, members of the Quality Control Team and members of the network of local media experts ('Country Correspondents').

-The following persons have contributed to the Second Interim Report:
+The following persons have contributed to the Report:

-For K.U.Leuven - ICRI:
+For K.U.Leuven - ICRI (http://law.kuleuven.be/icri):